Internal Speaker Conundrum

 Creative Labs Recon3D Fatal1ty sound Card

-As it turned out the integrated sound card model was pretty good.
-It even has 7.1 Channel Outputs which means it has surround sound capability.
+As it turned out, the integrated sound card model was pretty good.
+It even has 7.1 Channel Outputs, which means it has surrounded sound capability.

 I didn't use sound that often.
-I would use to to listen to the odd YouTube video clip, or listen to a sound that was part of a website.
-I was quite happy with this.
+I would use to listen to the odd YouTube video clip, or listen to a sound that was part of a website.
+I was delighted with this.

-He said some of the drum and symbol sounds were distorted on playback and their was a slight hissing sound in the background.
+He said some drum and symbol sounds were distorted on playback and there was a slight hissing sound in the background.